SimoneRighitto/Smart-Calculator/implementation/DiscoveryComputingEngines.md

 Just to introduce the general idea:
 This protocol uses some defined messages and the broadcasting technique.
-The protocol is divided in 2 possible scenario.
+The protocol is divided in 2 possible scenario:
 - The client start up and need to discovery computing engines
 - A computing engine start up and need to announce itself to already active clients